 3. What if I’m not on the mortgage?

 If you or your partner have bad credit, you might not qualify for a joint mortgage — and, even if you do, your interest rate will be higher.
 To avoid this, you might decide as a couple that only the partner with good credit should be on the mortgage.

 Mortgage lenders pull credit scores from all three reporting agencies (Equifax, Experian and TransUnion) and generally take the second-highest score, or the middle score of all three.
 This means if the three agencies report your scores as 689, 682 and 676, respectively, the lender will consider the 682 number for your loan application.
 If you’re applying for a joint mortgage, the lender will look at both applicants’ middle scores and take the lowest of the two.
 If your middle score is 682 and your partner’s is 575, then your score for the application would be 575.

-While one partner’s higher credit score will increase the odds of approval and better terms right now, sole ownership could create major headaches down the road.
+While one partner’s higher credit score will increase the odds of approval and better terms right now, things can get thorny when it comes to the down payment and determining who pays for what, and sole ownership could create major headaches later on down the road.

 “If one person has bad credit, then they could be a partial applicant as long as the partner can handle the additional debt,” says Mark Kraft, regional mortgage manager for U.S. Bank in Denver.
 “They could also be on the title but not on the loan — but, that’s a big risk because you’re giving someone half the house.”

 If you decide to leave one person off the mortgage but both parties are on the deed, the person who is on the mortgage shoulders the legal responsibility to repay the loan.